IO-Design-Team/firebase_js_interop/CONTRIBUTING.md

 ## Style

 - Only write interop for classes and functions that are public, non-deprecated, and meant for external use
+- Maintain the same declaration order as the JS SDK
 - Doc comments should be verbatim copied from the JS SDK, however convert them from `*` to `///`
 - Comment the expected signature of `JSFunction`s.
 See existing interop code for examples.
 - If there are multiple function definitions with the same name, choose the most flexible one